metreeca/metreeca-core/tray/src/docs/references/configuration.md

 ---
-title:      Configuration Handbook
+title:      Configuration Reference
-excerpt:    Platform configuration procedures and configuration options
+excerpt:    Platform configuration options
-tags:       Handbook
+subject:    "${module.subject}"
-module:     "${docs.module}"
+project:    "${module.project}"
-version:    "${docs.version}"
+version:    "${module.version}"
 ---

 The platform and its components may be configured using the configuration properties defined in the following sections.